 My business, Nervecentre Software, is one of a variety of innovative technology companies working with health centre trusts to develop new systems that are transforming the way our physicians and nurses work through agile automated testing

-Our mobile service not only supplies a method to record details electronically at the bedside, but assists in the coordination of care, making sure the ideal physician is with the ideal client at the correct time, with the most up-to-date info to hand.
+The mobile service not only supplies a method to record details electronically at the bedside, but assists in the coordination of care, making sure the ideal physician is with the ideal client at the correct time, with the most up-to-date info to hand.
 Basic as it sounds, this can make all the difference to a client who is acutely ill.

-Bringing innovative innovation to front-line clinicians has actually of course been made it possible for by the surge of mobile phones and thanks to software application providers such as Nervecentre, the NHS has become the world leader in the adoption of mobile technology in hospitals.
+Bringing innovative innovation to front-line clinicians has actually of course been made possible by the surge of mobile phones and thanks to software application providers such as Nervecentre, the NHS has become the world leader in the adoption of mobile technology in hospitals.

-To the layman, the performance benefit of enhancing communications within the medical facility is obvious, however the impact this can have on conserving lives and avoiding preventable damage is engaging.
+To the layman, the performance benefit of enhancing communications within the medical facility is obvious, however the impact this can have on conserving lives and avoiding preventable damage is crucial.
 It is estimated that more than 80 per cent of avoidable damage in a health center has bad interaction as a factor.
-It has actually been very rewarding over the last 5 years to assist hospitals embrace 21st-century innovation that can have such a considerable influence on the level of care, by assisting clinicians to communicate and coordinate much better.
+It has actually been very rewarding over the last 5 years to see hospitals embrace 21st-century innovation that can have such a considerable influence on the level of care, by assisting clinicians to communicate and coordinate much better.